PallabiPM/Cursor_Tutorial/README.md

 1. **Tesseract not found error**
    - Verify Tesseract is installed
-   - Check if the Tesseract path is correctly set in your system's PATH variable
+   - Check if the Tesseract path is in your system's PATH
-   - On Windows, you may need to set the path explicitly in the code
+   - On Windows, you might need to set the path explicitly

-2. **Poor OCR Results**
+2. **API Key Error**
-   - Ensure the image is clear and well-lit
+   - Ensure MISTRAL_API_KEY is set in your environment variables
-   - Try adjusting the image preprocessing parameters
+   - Check that the API key is valid
-   - Make sure the text in the image is properly oriented
+   - Verify your internet connection

-3. **API Errors**
+3. **Poor OCR Results**
-   - Verify your Hugging Face API token is correct
+   - Use a clear, well-lit photo
-   - Check your internet connection
+   - Ensure the label is properly oriented
-   - The model might be loading if it's the first request (cold start)
+   - Try to avoid glare or shadows

 ## License